The character of the total power operation: Introduction

-is a ring map and it is reasonable to hope that it may be attacked using algebraic geometry associated to $\G$.
-For $X = BA$ where $A$ is a finite abelian group this was accomplished by Ando~\cite{isogenies} and Ando, Hopkins, and Strickland~\cite{ahs}.
-Instead of simplifying $\Po_m$ by restricting along the diagonal or taking a quotient of the codomain, we simplify it by using a form of character theory for $\E$.
+is a ring map \cite[Chapter VIII, Proposition 1.4.(iv)]{bmms} \cite[Lemma 8.11]{etheorysym}.
+Thus it is reasonable to hope that $P_{p^k}/I$ may be attacked using algebraic geometry associated to $\G$.
+For $X = BA$, where $A$ is a finite abelian group, this was accomplished by Ando~\cite{isogenies} and Ando, Hopkins, and Strickland~\cite{ahs}.
+In constrast to these approaches, we apply a form of character theory available for $\E$ in order to simplify $\Po_m$.

-Character theory for Morava $E$-theory was constructed by Hopkins, Kuhn, and Ravenel in \cite{hkr} building on work of Adams on $p$-adic $K$-theory in \cite{Adams-Maps2}, and extended by Stapleton~\cite{tgcm}.
+Generalized character theory for Morava $E$-theory was constructed by Hopkins, Kuhn, and Ravenel in \cite{hkr} building on work of Adams on $p$-adic $K$-theory in \cite{Adams-Maps2} and extended by the second author in \cite{tgcm}.
 An introduction to the subject is available in~\cite{hkrsintroduction}.
-As the $E$-theories are constructed purely homotopy theoretically, it is quite surprising that $\E^0(BG)$ behaves so much like a ``higher" representation ring.
-However, unlike $K$-theory, no geometric interpretation of $\E$ has been discovered yet.
-Let $\lat = \Z_{p}^n$ and $\qz = \lat^*$, the Pontryagin dual, so that there is an isomorphism $\qz \cong (\QZ{})^n$.
-Hopkins, Kuhn, and Ravenel construct a $p^{-1}\E^0$-algebra $C_0$ that corepresents isomorphisms of \pdiv groups between $\qz$ and $\G$:
+As $E$-theory is constructed homotopy theoretically, it is surprising that $\E^0(BG)$ behaves so much like a (completed) ``higher" representation ring.